bhuisgen/docker-zabbix-coreos/README.md

         --name zabbix-coreos bhuisgen/docker-zabbix-coreos <HOSTNAME> <SERVER_IP>

 The needed arguments are:

 * *HOSTNAME*: name of the host declared in the Zabbix frontend
 * *SERVER*: IP address of the Zabbix server

+### Modify the agent configuration files

+    # docker run --rm --volumes-from zabbix-coreos -t -i busybox sh
+    # cd /etc/zabbix

+You can modify the agent configuration files and restart the container to apply modifications.